Rashad McCants

 Rashad Dion McCants (born September 25, 1984) is an American former professional basketball player who has played in the National Basketball Association (NBA) as well as overseas.
-He played for Trilogy in the BIG3 three-on-three league.
+He played college basketball for the North Carolina Tar Heels, winning a national championship in his junior season.

 High school career

 McCants began his high school career at Clyde A. Erwin High School in Asheville, North Carolina, and finished at New Hampton School in New Hampton, New Hampshire.
 He led New Hampton to the 2002 New England Prep School Class A championship and was named MVP of the title game.
 McCants played alongside future college teammate Wes Miller during his senior season.

 McCants was an honor roll student at New Hampton.
 He also won the New Hampshire Player of the Year Award in 2001 and 2002.
 And, as a senior, he was also named to the Parade All-American and McDonald's All-American Teams.
 He played in the McDonald's All-American Game with future Tar Heel teammates Raymond Felton and Sean May.